-Various views of the rural character and the nature of roadways within the VSA can be obtained in the Project Photolog in Attachment 3 of Appendix 24-1.
+Various views of the rural character and the nature of roadways within the VSA can be obtained in the Project Photolog in Attachment 3.
 Most of the residential development in the VSA consists of rural residential houses along roadways.
 Several small, low population villages are also recognized.
 The Villages of Cato and Meridian lie 0.9 and 2.6 miles to the northeast of the Project Area, respectively.
 The Villages of Port Byron and Weedsport are 3.6 miles to the south.
 Each of these villages are also represented in the Project Photolog.

 Physiographically, the site is approximately 14 miles south of Lake Ontario in the Erie-Ontario Lowlands physiographic province, and approximately 1.6 miles north of the Seneca River.
 The Erie-Ontario Lowlands in the vicinity of the Project is characterized by wet and dry flats mixed in with a series of post-glacial drumlin fields, which are elongated rounded and gently rolling hills that are oriented in a north to south fashion.
-The elevation range in the VSA is 370 feet to 627 feet above mean sea level (AMSL), not varying much more than 257 feet AMSL within a 5-mile radius.
-In the general vicinity of the Project within 0.5 miles, the elevation ranges between 385 and 593 feet AMSL with terrain fluctuating within 208 feet.
-The higher elevations nearing 500 plus feet reflect the top of geologic drumlin hill features which in general, have geometries approximately 800 feet wide east to west and 0.3 miles long north to south.
-The lower elevations at the base of these hills drop to around 400 to 460 feet AMSL.
+The elevation range in the VSA is 370 feet to 627 feet mean sea level (MSL), not varying much more than 257 feet MSL within a 5-mile radius.
+In the general vicinity of the Project within 0.5 miles, the elevation ranges between 385 and 593 feet MSL with terrain fluctuating within 208 feet.
+The higher elevations nearing 500 plus feet reflect the top of geologic drumlin hill features which in general, have geometries approximately 800 feet wide east to west and 0.3 miles long from north to south.
+The lower elevations at the base of these hills drop to around 400 to 460 feet MSL.

 In addition to the Seneca River, there are other small waterbodies used recreationally.
-They are Otter Lake in Cato, 3.2 miles west of the Project, Parker Pond in Cato, 2.4 miles to the northeast, and Duck Lake in Conquest, 1.7 miles west of the Project.
+They are Otter Lake in Cato 3.2 miles west of the Project, Parker Pond in Cato 2.4 miles to the northeast, and Duck Lake in Conquest 1.7 miles west of the Project.

-Roadways in a Project vicinity ultimately are important to understand since they are one of several viewer groups that may receive Project visibility.
+Roadways in a Project vicinity are important to understand since they are one of several viewer groups that may receive Project visibility.
 This viewer group could consist of local community, commuter, or tourist constituency on a daily or infrequent basis.
-To help describe the rural nature of the area and thus provide an understanding of the quantity of viewers by road travel, annual average daily traffic (AADT) counts are provided in the listing of roadways in the area in Table 2 of Appendix 24-1 VIA.
+To help describe the rural nature of the area and thus provide an understanding of the quantity of viewers by road travel, annual average daily traffic (AADT) counts are provided, as available, in the Table 2 listing of roadways in the area.
 AADT is a measure used primarily in transportation planning and transportation engineering.
 Traditionally, it is the total volume of vehicle traffic of a highway or road for a year divided by 365 days.
-For perspective, Interstate 90 (I-90) located 3 miles south of the site has an AADT of 18,230, while Project roadways such as NY Route 34 and NY Route 38, have AADTs of 1,433 and 453, respectively.
-Other Project local roads such as Lake Road and Fuller Road, have AADTs of 201 and 280, respectively.
+In Table 2, NY Route 38 is the only route that directly passes through the Project area, with an AADT of 453.
+All other roads lie outside of the Project area in various cardinal directions and distances around the site.
+For perspective, highways such as Interstate 90 (I-90) in the area has an AADT of 18,230.
+Other local roads such as Fuller Road and Lake Road have AADTs of 280 and 201, respectively.